Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 "It's pure joy," he says.
 He's here with a few colleagues who've just polished off not one but two of the crab omelettes, each stuffed with roughly a pound of crab meat.

 "It's so fresh, and it's a really big lump," he says.
 "And the way that she fried it, it's not very oily, it's not greasy at all.
-When you cut it open, it just oozes this creaminess inside and you go wow, it's unbelievable."
+When you cut it open, it just oozes this creaminess inside and you go 'wow.'
+It's unbelievable."

-He and his friends have also ordered Jay Fai's famous Tom Yum soup, and a half dozen other dishes.
-Tom Yum is a Thai staple — made with shrimp, lemongrass, galangal, kaffir lime leaves, chilies, garlic and mushrooms — and it's found almost everywhere.
+He and his friends have also ordered Jay Fai's famous tom yum soup, and half a dozen other dishes.
+Tom yum is a Thai staple — made with shrimp, lemongrass, galangal, kaffir lime leaves, chilies, garlic and mushrooms — and it's found almost everywhere.
 But that doesn't mean it's always good.

-"Actually, I don't normally order Tom Yum because I know that I'm going to be disappointed at most places," he says.
+"Actually, I don't normally order tom yum because I know that I'm going to be disappointed at most places," he says.
 "It's very difficult to execute well, very difficult to do it justice like this," he says.
 "The one here I order every time."

-And Jay Fai appears to have defied logic with something she calls it Dry Tom Yum.
+And Jay Fai appears to have defied logic with something she calls dry tom yum.
 It's another of her signature dishes.
-One that's got our visitor from Austin, Velji, baffled.
+One that's got the visitor from Austin, Velji, baffled.
 In a good way.

 "It tastes just like the soup, but it's dry," she says.
-"It's exactly the same flavors of the Tom Yum soup, but instead of slurping it, I'm chewing it and I'm still getting all those sour, spicy flavors," she says.
+"It's exactly the same flavors of the tom yum soup, but instead of slurping it, I'm chewing it and I'm still getting all those sour, spicy flavors," she says.
 I ask her how that's possible.
 She shakes her head.
 "She's magic, man.
 I don't know.
 She's got a special power.
 She's superhuman."

-Her friend, Wong, — who'd been skeptical a little earlier (remember the seven-hour wait?) — isn't anymore.
-The two have managed to finish a crab omelette, the dry Tom Yum and a plate of drunken noodles.
+Her friend, Wong, — who had been skeptical a little earlier (remember the seven-hour wait?) — isn't anymore.
+The two have managed to finish a crab omelette, the dry tom yum and a plate of drunken noodles.

 "There are no words to describe it.
 I mean, it's amazing," she says.
 "Just different flavors not overpowering one another — you can taste each one of them.
 "It's impressive.
 I give it a 10!"